-(a) in the case of any Voting Members of the Society, from April 1 of one year to and including March 31 of the next succeeding year; and
+(a) in the case of any Members of the Society, from April 1 of one year to and including March 31 of the next succeeding year.

-7. Termination of Membership – The interest of a Member in the Society is not transferable and lapses and ceases to exist upon death or dissolution or when his period of membership expires (if any) or when he ceases to be a Member by resignation or otherwise in accordance with the by-laws; provided always that the Members of the Society may, by resolution passed by at least three-quarters (3/4) of the votes cast at a general meeting of which notice specifying the intention to pass such resolution has been given, terminate the membership of any Member of the Society.
+6. Termination of Membership – The interest of a Member in the Society is not transferable and lapses and ceases to exist upon death or dissolution or when his/her period of membership expires (if any) or when he/she ceases to be a Member by resignation or otherwise in accordance with the by-laws; provided always that the Members of the Society may, by resolution passed by at least three-quarters (3/4) of the votes cast at a general meeting of which notice specifying the intention to pass such resolution has been given, terminate the membership of any Member of the Society.

 MEETINGS OF MEMBERS

-(a) Votes – Each Voting Member shall be entitled to one vote on each matter submitted to a vote at a meeting of Members.
+(a) Votes – Each Voting Member except the chairperson shall be entitled to one vote on each matter submitted to a vote at a meeting of Members.
 Unless otherwise provided by law or this or any other by-law of the Society, the affirmative vote of a majority of the Members at the meeting entitled to vote on the subject matter shall be the act of the Members.
-In the case of an equality of votes the chairman of the meeting shall not have a second or casting vote in addition to the vote to which he may be otherwise entitled.
+In the case of an equality of votes the Chairperson of the meeting shall have a casting vote.

 (b) Rules of Order – For all matters regarding conduct of meetings of members, which are not specifically addressed by these by-laws or by applicable legislation, the meeting shall be conducted in accordance with the procedure set forth in the latest edition of The Scott Forsman Robert’s Rules of Order, Newly Revised.

-18. Qualifications – The Directors of the Society shall be comprised of those individuals who are elected annually as such by the Members to act on their behalf as a Director of the Society.
-Directors may be selected from regions (as defined in section 3 of this bylaw), urban and rural areas, people with content expertise and relevant end-of life representatives.
-There will be a minimum of six Directors with a maximum number of Directors to be determined by the Board from time to time.
+16. Qualifications – The Directors of the Society shall be comprised of those individuals who are elected as such by the Members to act on their behalf as a Director of the Society.
+Directors may be selected to broadly represent the interests and needs of the Society, taking into consideration provincial regions, urban and rural areas, content expertise, leadership experience, and diverse end-of life care and service experience.
+Conflicts of interest must be declared in advance and irreconcilable conflicts preclude individuals as Directors.
+There will be a minimum of six (6) and a maximum of twenty (20) Directors; with a minimum and maximum number of Directors to be determined by the Board from time to time.

-20. Vacation of Office – The office of a Director shall ipso facto be vacated:
+18. Vacation of Office – The office of a Director shall be vacated:

-21. No Remuneration of Directors – The Directors shall serve without remuneration, and no Director shall directly or indirectly receive any profit from his position as such.
-However, a Director may be paid reasonable expenses incurred by him in the performance of his duties.
+19. No Remuneration of Directors – The Directors shall serve without remuneration, and no Director shall directly or indirectly receive any profit from his/her position as such.
+However, a Director may be paid reasonable expenses incurred by him/her in the performance of his duties.

 MEETINGS OF DIRECTORS